-Members: Richard Lee (Chairman), Vince Gauci, Winifred Kamit and Tim Poole
+Members: Richard Lee (Chairman), Phil Aiken, Vince Gauci, Winifred Kamit and Tim Poole.

 Function: assists the Board to fulfil its responsibilities with respect to the remuneration framework for all employees including executive managers and Executive Directors, the human resources and remuneration strategies policies and practices of the Company, the behavioural and cultural framework and practices of the Company, and oversight of organisational design including in relation to recruitment, talent identification, training and development, retention, succession and diversity including gender diversity.
 It also assists the Board with recommendations on the appointment of Remuneration consultants and with the oversight of industrial relations policies, practices and strategies.

 This Committee complies with the ASX Listing Rule requirement that a remuneration committee be comprised solely of Non-Executive Directors.
 It has five members and is chaired by an Independent Director.
 This composition avoids potential conflict on the part of Executive Directors and enhances investor and community confidence in its decisions.
 The Committee’s role is to review and advise the Board and it holds no delegated authorities from the Board.